algorandfoundation/governance/v2/staking/API.md

 The application relies on someone to call functions to transition it to the next state.
 It is assumed the Creator (i.e. Algorand Foundation) will call these, but anyone can.

-#### `Admin_nop()uint64`

-May be called anytime to record the time in the contract state.

-This function never needs to be called and is included for testing.

 #### `Admin_delete()(uint64,uint64)`

 Called after `deadline6_delete` to delete the application.